cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 yourGateway = JPSGateway(**{'eager_load': True, 'gateway_parameters': {'auto_field': True}})
 ```

-Please refer to the [py4j documentation](https://www.py4j.org/py4j_java_gateway.html) for the descirption of all the possible arguments.
-The most important and useful settings are set by defualt in the `py4jps JPSGateway` constructor so a user hardly ever need to pass any arguments in that call.
+Please refer to the [py4j documentation](https://www.py4j.org/py4j_java_gateway.html) for the description of all the possible arguments.
+The most important and useful settings are set by default in the `py4jps JPSGateway` constructor so a user hardly ever need to pass any arguments in that call.
 If required, however, the `py4jps JPSGateway` constructor defaults can be overwritten by simply passing their new values.
 Please also note that the `JPSGateway` constructor only instantiates the `JPSGateway` object, and it DOES NOT instantiate the `py4j JavaGateway`, which only happens in the `py4jps launchGateway` method explained in detail below.

 ## JPSGateway.launchGateway wrapper method